 What is outcome finance?

-Can we be more impactful if we focus on outcomes?
+Can we have more impact if we focus on outcomes?

 Work in sustainable development focuses on deliverables and outputs.
 We draw up contracts on deliverables and report on the outputs.
-We are so busy delivering outputs that we don’t stop to ask ourselves: is our work creating measurable outcomes on the SDGs?
+We are so busy delivering outputs that we do not ask: is our work creating measurable outcomes on the UN Sustainable Development Goals (SDGs)?

 Design with the end in mind